ayushmak7/Phishing-Tool-Implementation/README.md

-# 🎣Phishing Simulation for Security Awareness Using Zphisher
+# 🎣Phishing Attack Using Zphisher

 ## Introduction